 Formwork and reinforcement work for the drinking water filter system.

-The drinking water filter system, in the background the water reservoir, prepared for concreting.
+Drinking water filter system and water reservoir, prepared for concreting.

 The concreting work for the Slow Sand Filter is completed.